JuPedSim/JuPedSim/_posts/2016-11-03-Requirements.md

 ***

 Note: Debian's and Ubuntu's install manager offer an old version of Boost, which is not supported by `JuPedSim`.
 Therefore, you need compile it.

+You can test your Boost installation by using this [minimal example](2016-11-04-boost.html).